NATIONAL ACADEMIC CHAMPIONSHIP RULES:

 Method to determine National Champion in JNAC, JVNAC and Elementary tournaments:

-- The three champions from each location are considered for the champion of National Champion.
+- The three champions from each location are considered for the title of National Champion.

-- In any case where more than one team has the same number of losses and no team has been named National Champion according to number 2 above, the following tie-breaker will be utilized to determine which team is the National Champion.
+- In any case where more than one team has the same number of losses and no team has been named National Champion according to number 2 above, if one team has more wins than the other two, they will be automatically named National Champion.